Cécile DeWitt-Morette: Work

+In 1951, she independently developed a formula to calculate path integrals.
+This is now known as the Van Vleck–Pauli–Morette formula, named after John Hasbrouck Van Vleck, Wolfgang Pauli and her.

-In 1953 a trustee of the unusual Gravity Research Foundation, Agnew Bahnson, contacted Bryce DeWitt with a proposal to fund a gravity research institute.
+In 1953 a trustee of the unusual Gravity Research Foundation, Agnew Hunter Bahnson, contacted Bryce DeWitt with a proposal to fund a gravity research institute.
 The proposed name was agreed as the "Institute for Field Physics" and it was established in 1956 at the University of North Carolina at Chapel Hill under the direction of Bryce and Morette.
+"She was an instructor in the department from 1956-1971 but was offered a position at the University of Texas at Austin after UNC failed to promote her despite her significant contributions to physics and the department.
+The DeWitts then left together with their students in January of 1972."

 In 1958 Cécile DeWitt-Morette invited Léon Motchane to see the Institute of Advanced Study in USA which inspired Léon Motchane to establish an institute dedicated to fundamental research in three areas: mathematics, theoretical physics, and the methodology of human sciences upon which he later created the Institut des Hautes Études Scientifiques.

 Expedition to test general relativity

-In 1972 Morette and her husband led an expedition to Mauritania to confirm that light was deflected in line with the theory of general relativity.
+In 1972 Morette and her husband led an expedition to Mauritania to confirm that light was deflected in line with the theory of general relativity, to improve on Arthur Eddington's 1919 experiment.
 These measurements were made during the solar eclipse there.
 Comparison of the pictures with those made six months later confirmed that, in line with theory, light was indeed bent when passing by massive objects.
 Morette and her husband joined the faculty of the University of Texas in 1972.
 She began to work increasingly in physics rather than in mathematics, and she became a Professor in 1985.